STATEMENT OF EQUAL OPPORTUNITIES and DIVERSITY

 You are cordially invited to uphold these values while you are with us.

 DIVERSITY IN THE SUMMER SCHOOL

-We strive to attract excellent students from diverse backgrounds to the Summer School and encourage all to apply.
-In order to accomplish that, we keep a “low-fee” policy to broaden the target group.
-We also provide a few partial scholarships.
-Therefore, our selection process is very rigorous.
-This means that our fees are much lower than most Summer Schools run at comparable universities.
-The fees are used strictly to provide meals and services to students during the Summer School.
+We gather excellent students from diverse backgrounds and encourage all to apply.
+In order to accomplish that, we keep a “low-fee” policy to broaden the target group and also provide a few scholarships.

 Students who bring exceptional or singular life experiences to the Summer School are most welcome.
 This includes, but is not limited to, students from least developed nations, students from Sub-Saharan Africa, students from countries in transition, students who face persecution in their countries of origin because of their gender, race, religion or sexual orientation, members of ethnical groups who are traditionally disadvantaged, and so forth.
 We recognise the rights and the expression of LGBT+ students.

 We understand that diversity enriches learning experiences and want to gather a variety of world-views.

 Our faculty is accessible for people in wheelchairs or people with mobility impairment.
 In fact, we encourage people with mobility impairment to join us.

 However, it is advisable to let us know in advance whether you have mobility impairments, so we can adjust the site visits and other activities to your needs.
 We are extremely happy to do so.

 Please, do let us know in advance if you have special dietary requirements or if you suffer from allergies.
 We are committed to provide all students with the best nutrition possible in the few meals that we do provide, but you must tell us about any special requirements, within reason.

 HALAL FOOD AND PLACES OF PRAYER